ishfaqqayoom/ishfaqqayoom.github.io/README.md

 ## Portfolio

 I am a frontend engineer with an experience of over 6 years.
-I have hands on experienceworking with web frameworks and technologies.
-I have extensively worked on react and javascript for 6 years.
+I have hands on experience working with web frameworks and technologies.
+I have extensively worked on react and javaScript for 6 years.

 ---